syyynth/hyperskill/README.md

 ---
 # PYTHON
 🐍 Total: 104, 👷🏼‍♂️ In process: 65, 🐱‍👤 Done: 39

+Note that these projects are from Python paths and some of them may not be Python projects per se (e.g., Gitman).

 ### Example of a run (Python 3.11, Windows, PowerShell):
 ```bash